2019 Bay Area Conservation Biology Symposium

 Founded in 1999 by the Berkeley Chapter of the Society for Conservation Biology, it has become a Bay Area tradition, hosted each spring on a rotating basis between different local universities including Stanford, University of California-Davis, University of California-Santa Cruz and San Francisco State University.
 The symposium provides a unique forum in which to build connections and collaborations between myriad academic, governmental, and NGO institutions around the Bay.

-2019 BACBS will be hosted at Berkeley on Saturday, April 27.
+2019 BACBS was hosted at Berkeley on Saturday, April 27.

 Event program with full details is here.